-Remember that a wide range of emotions are normal in grief, so don’t be surprised if the child seems to show little emotion or if they show an emotion like anger, worry, or fear.
+Remember that a wide range of emotions is normal in grief, so don't be surprised if the child seems to show little emotion or if they show an emotion like anger, worry, or fear.
 Normalize and validate their emotions, whatever they may be.

 Tip #5: It's okay to share your own emotions

 Generally speaking, being open about your own grief will provide your child with reassurances that he or she is not alone and that it is acceptable to feel all types of emotions in response to loss.
 Be willing to acknowledge your painful feelings and be open to discussing the hard parts.
 By maintaining an authentic, warm, and supportive dialogue, you are setting the stage to be able to discuss grief as it changes and shifts in the days, weeks, and years to come.